kbsimms/ijab2025_econ/README.md

 3. **Realistic Scenarios:** Mirrors real-world policy-making where mutually exclusive choices must be made
 4. **Flexible Grouping:** Automatically handles any number of NS groups and options per group

+## Code Architecture & Maintainability

+### Centralized Configuration (`config.py`)
+All configuration settings, constants, and column mappings are centralized in one place:
+- Change column names once, affects all scripts
+- Adjust optimization parameters globally
+- Easy to add new constants or modify existing ones

+### Shared Utilities (`utils.py`)
+Common functionality extracted to eliminate code duplication:
+- Standardized data loading across all scripts
+- Consistent NS group detection
+- Uniform output formatting
+- Easy to test and maintain

+### Benefits of New Structure
+- **DRY Principle:** Eliminated ~600 lines of duplicate code
+- **Consistency:** All scripts use same column names and patterns
+- **Maintainability:** Changes in one place propagate everywhere
+- **Testability:** Shared utilities can be unit tested
+- **Readability:** Clear separation of concerns
+- **Type Safety:** Added type hints for better IDE support

 ## Technical Details

 ### Optimization Framework